Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

 The Army is undergoing testing to determine if there is a better way to assess body composition than tape.

-There is some question on the accuracy of the tape test.
+There is some question about the accuracy of the tape test.

 For instance, some soldiers are very fit, but the test overestimates their body fat because of what the tape tests measure.

-Therefore, a study is underway to determine if there is a better option that provides more consistency.
+However, the Army is still considering if there is a better option to the current tape test that provides more consistency.

 What kind of tape does the Army use for the test?